 What is branding

 You need both strategy and identity.
 Your brand is the blueprint for your business.
-Without a strategy your identity could be falling flat and not attracting your ideal audience.
+Without a strategy your identity could be falling flat and not attracting your target audience.

 How to get started with branding